 Read the full review: Dali Oberon 5 5.1 Speaker Package

 This is the same as the Q Acoustics 3010i 5.1 Cinema Pack in the third slot in this list, except with a pair of 3050i floorstanders swapped in for the front left and right channels.
 As such, it's a great package, full of fun and with plenty of low-end detail.
 In order to experience a real upgrade in performance, you'd have to spend around double, which just goes to show what fantastic value it is.

 Read the full review: Q Acoustics 3050i 5.1 Cinema Pack

 If you think a speaker package has to dominate your lounge, check out the DX-2.
 It's a discreet 5.1 system which sounds is a lot bigger than the speakers' diminutive dimensions: it's punchy, detailed and surprisingly expansive, doing justice to even soundtracks to epic blockbusters.
 It's available at a ridiculously cheap price too.

 This system is made up of five-star front and surround speakers, so it's in a strong position even before you add a centre channel and subwoofer.
 You'll get the best from the standmounters if you place them on stands rather than wall-mounts or shelves.
 Sonically they're convincing and great fun, with fantastic scale and a sense of spaciousness that really opens up a film's soundtrack.
-At well under £1000, this is a speaker package that's hard to fault.
+At this price, it's hard to fault.